klwdesigns/klw_base/_posts/2019-06-12-not-so-thin.md

 But just like O’Keeffe’s black crosses, the ruins of the Franciscan mission church convey a spirituality that is difficult to articulate.
 Without knowing the history of its construction, you might sense a greatness, a power that makes you feel small within its walls, perhaps even cared for.

-But this is a dark spirituality indeed that can only end in ruin.
-Black crosses as broken clay walls cannot hold the Spirit of Christ.
-God does not dwell in houses made by human hands.
+But this is a dark spirituality indeed that can only end in ruin, and will continually until it is understood that the Spirit of God does not dwell in houses made by human hands.